vuetifyjs/vuetify/packages/docs/src/pages/en/components/buttons.md

 ### ARIA Attributes

 By default, the `v-btn` component includes relevant [WAI-ARIA](https://www.w3.org/WAI/standards-guidelines/aria/) attributes to enhance accessibility.
-The component is automatically assigned the `role="button"` attribute, which indicates its purpose as a button to assistive technologies.
+The component is automatically assigned the `type="button"` attribute, which indicates its purpose as a button to assistive technologies.

 ### Keyboard Navigation